Founder & CEO

 But it's a lot more than that.
 Social media monitoring for B2B businesses involves sentiment analysis, generating social analytics, and distributing reports to stakeholders.

-What can social listening do for your business?
+What can social listening for for your business?

 Social listening is not a one-off project, it is an active practice that creates a feedback loop to your B2B business.
 It would be a mistake to think that social listening is for larger organizations and businesses only, because the truth couldn't be farther.
 To help you put this in perspective, in a survey by Content Marketing Institute, half of B2B marketers said their marketing teams are small or made up of 1-person only.